2010 Portland car bomb plot: Analysis

 Early analysis questioned whether entrapment by FBI operatives was involved, an Oregonian columnist asking "how far would Mohamud have traveled down that road without the help of those very operatives?"
 Noting "astonishing similarities" to a simultaneous case near Baltimore, Maryland, The Oregonian quoted a New York University expert that such cases were "a strategy the FBI set upon years ago."
 Presumably aware of legal defenses based on issues of entrapment, FBI agents reportedly offered Mohamud multiple alternatives to a bombing with mass casualties, including prayer.
 Mohamud reportedly insisted he wanted to play an "operational" role, and even wanted to pick the target for the bombing.
 He had also been told several times that his planned bomb could kill women and children, and was given multiple opportunities to back out, but he told agents: "Since I was 15 I thought about all this...
 It's gonna be a fireworks show... a spectacular show."
 Christopher Dickey of Newsweek said the FBI "took no chances with the court of public opinion" to make sure that Mohamud did not appear to be a victim of entrapment.
 Noting that key evidence from an alleged July 30 meeting may already be missing, a court ordered the FBI to preserve remaining media and recording equipment.
 Noting past behavior by the FBI in similar cases, New York lawyer Martin Stolar asserted the absence of such recordings was intentional.
 "Once somebody's been induced, and they agree to do the crime, that's when the recording starts....
 He's already been induced to commit the crime, so everything on the tape is shit."

 A The Washington Post feature traced the radical roots of the ideology held by young Somalis such as Mohamud to the Islamicization of Somalia following the collapse of the socialist government of Mohamed Siad Barre.

 Somali Foreign Minister Mohamed Abdullahi Omar said "Mohamud's attempt is neither representative nor an example of Somalis.
 Somalis are peace-loving people," adding that the Somali government was "ready and willing" to assist in preventing future attempts.

 Trial

 Mohamud was charged with a single count of attempting to use a weapon of mass destruction.
 His trial began on January 10, 2013 and concluded on January 31 with the jury finding him guilty.
 He faced up to life in prison and was initially scheduled to be sentenced on June 27, 2013.
 However, in a motion filed on June 17, federal prosecutors requested that sentencing be delayed two to three months because the government needs more time to prepare its sentencing recommendations.
 Mohamud's sentencing was subsequently rescheduled for December 18, 2013, then cancelled in anticipation of defense motions.
-In October 2014, Mohamud was sentenced to 30 years in federal prison along with credit for time served since his arrest, as well as lifetime supervision upon his scheduled release in 2037.
-He is being held at the Federal Correctional Institution, Victorville, a medium-security federal prison in San Bernardino County, California.
+In October 2014, Mohamud was sentenced to 30 years in federal prison along with credit for time served since his arrest, as well as lifetime supervision upon his scheduled release in 2036.
+He is being held at the Federal Correctional Institution, Sandstone, a low-security federal prison in Minnesota.